 1 Earnings are the straight-time hourly wages or salaries paid to employees.
 They include incentive pay, cost-of-living adjustments, and hazard pay.
 Excluded are premium pay for overtime, vacations, and holidays; nonproduction bonuses; and tips.
-The mean is computed by totaling the pay of all workers and dividing by the number of workers, exclusive of overtime.

-The relative standard error (RSE) is the standard error expressed as a percent of the estimate.
-It can be used to calculate a "confidence interval" around a sample estimate.
-For more information about RSEs, see appendix A. 3 Mean weekly hours are the hours an employee is scheduled to work in a week, on the definition used by each establishment.
-Union workers are those whose wages are determined through collective bargaining.
-Wages of time workers are based solely on
+The mean is computed by totaling the pay of all workers and dividing by the number of workers, 2 The relative standard error (RSE) is the standard error expressed as a percent of the estimate.
+It can be used to calculate a "confidence interval" around a sample 3 Mean weekly hours are the hours an employee is scheduled to work in a week, hourly rate or salary; incentive workers are those whose wages are at least partially based on productivity payments such as piece rates, commissions, and production bonuses.